Skip to content

 The overall flow of insertion sort is shown in Figure 11-7.

-1. Initially, the first element of the array has completed sorting.
+1. Initially, the first element of the array is already sorted.

 2. Select the second element of the array as base, and after inserting it into the correct position, the first 2 elements of the array are sorted.